Surgical suture: Absorbable

 Absorbable sutures are either degraded via proteolysis or hydrolysis and should not be utilized on body tissue that would require greater than two months of tensile strength.
 It is generally used internally during surgery or to avoid further procedures for individuals with low likelihood of returning for suture removal.
+To-date, the available data indicates that the objective short-term wound outcomes are equivalent for absorbable and non-absorbable sutures, and there is equipoise amongst surgeons.

+Natural absorbable

-Natural absorbable: includes plain catgut, chromic catgut and fast catgut which are all produced from the collagen extracted from bovine intestines.
+Natural absorbable material includes plain catgut, chromic catgut and fast catgut which are all produced from the collagen extracted from bovine intestines.
 They are all polyfilaments which have different degradations times ranging from 3–28 days.
 This material is often used for body tissue with low mechanical or shearing force and rapid healing time.